UKHomeOffice/asl-conductor/README.md

 npm run seed
 ```

-Note that if you rollback far enough that the conductor config was significantly changed for a service, then all bets are
+Note that if you roll back far enough that the conductor config was significantly changed for a service, then all bets are
-off and you will probably find that it no-longer works.
+off, and you will probably find that it no-longer works.

 ## Troubleshooting